 For those who know me from other contexts, my father’s leisure involvements only stress the differences between us – ones that he began to realise once I reached adulthood.
 I could not follow him into the kind of Establishment organisations that he served so faithfully, no matter how worthy their aims or how useful their work might be.
 I am now the fourth (and final) generation of a firmly middle-class family in Wallasey, but, as political events in 2016 may have made clear, there are many varieties of experience and commitment within the British middle class.
 I record Dad’s interests here with some regret, as, had I been able to follow him into these organisations, I could have been closer to him.
 But then, I would not have been me, and he certainly could not have affiliated to bodies to which I have been committed.

 Dad was a member of Wallasey Round Table, which had been founded in 1927.
-In 1961-2 he had been Chairman of Area 36, founded in 1956; this included clubs in Wirral and North Wales, in 1961-2, and so in 1962-3 would be Past Chairman, with a role in the promotion of new clubs.
-At the time, the upper age limit for Round Table was 40 years (it is now 45, in a much diminished organization), and Dad was given some sort of dispensation to continue unto his 41st birthday in July 1963.
+In 1961-2 he had been Chairman of Area 36, which was founded in 1956.
+As this included clubs in Wirral and North Wales, in 1962-3 Dad would be Past Chairman, with a role in the promotion of new clubs.
+At the time, the upper age limit for Round Table was 40 years (it is now 45, in a much-diminished organization), and Dad was given some sort of dispensation to continue unto his 41st birthday in July 1963.

 Several entries seem to relate to Round Table, such as January 26 “Llangollen Charter”, and 29 January, Area Meeting, Wynnstay Wrexham; the latter was the hotel in which he had spent his honeymoon night in 1947.
 Tuesday June 11th saw him at “Blaenau Festiniog Inaugural”, and then Wednesday 3 July at “Llandudno Area meeting”.
 “Mold Area meeting” on Friday 6 September may well also relate to RT.
 As may Saturday 12 October – “Area Conference” and what may well be Llandudno.
 A note of telephone numbers suggest that meetings at Llandudno were held at the Imperial Hotel – the number recorded in his diary still applies.